Skip to main content

 “But… is it not wrong to defend wrongdoers?
 Do they lie?”
 She seemed displeased by the idea.

 “Sometimes to save one’s client… You see, one can also be wrongly accused.
-And even if he is rightly accused, a trial before the judge decides the punishment is needed from both ends to ensure the right judgement.”
+And even if he is rightly accused, a trial before the judge decides the punishment is needed from both ends to ensure the right judgment.”

 “So, do you defend thieves?”
 Her eagerness made him laugh.